 and failing to provide accurate estimates.
 But not all shops need be feared.

 There are plenty of shops that almost always do top-quality work, quickly,

 at a fair price.

-Our evaluations of 332 area shops should help you distinguish the good
+Our evaluations of area shops should help you distinguish the good shops

-Twin Cities area CHECKBOOK and Consumer Reports subscribers, checks on
+Delaware Valley area CHECKBOOK and Consumer Reports subscribers, checks

-complaint records at the Better Business Bureau, over 1,200 price checks,
+on complaint records at local Better Business Bureaus, over 1,500 price